Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 Pick Your Plan

 Plans are based on unique monthly visitors.
-Bots and scrapers are not included.
+Bots and scrapers are not included in our traffic analysis.

 You can have unlimited sites within that formula.